 About Us

-Northwestern Electric Cooperative was incorporated July 10, 1940, after farmers and ranchers in the northwestern part of Oklahoma were unable to secure electrical service from any other source.
+Northwestern Electric Cooperative, Inc. (NWEC) was incorporated July 10, 1940, after farmers and ranchers in the northwestern part of Oklahoma were unable to secure electrical service from any other source.
 The Cooperative was organized to perform a service and not as a profit making organization.

 The Cooperative has grown and branched out to serve in Woodward, Ellis, Harper, Beaver, Major, Woods and Dewey Counties.
-Today, Northwestern Electric has a workforce of 55 employees, and provides electricity to over 11,000 meters and 4,800 miles of line.
-We provide energy needs to industrial, commercial and residential members throughout Northwest Oklahoma.
+Today, NWEC has a workforce of 55 employees, and provides electricity to over 11,000 meters and 4,800 miles of line.
+We provide energy needs to industrial, commercial and residential members throughout northwest Oklahoma.

 CEO - Tyson Littau